 There's no worse experience than turning up to a cookout and discovering that there's no vegan option available.
 For vegetarians, it's a little easier - they can usually grab a cheese and onion vegetarian quesadilla - but if it's not made with vegan cheese, it's not much comfort for the vegans.

 If you're catering for vegan guests and you're planning a Mexican themed meal, these vegan quesadillas are the perfect dish to ensure your guests feel welcome and provided for.
-For an extra special treat, prepare your own tortillas the traditional way, using a tortilla press and following our or corn tortilla recipe.
+For an extra special treat, prepare your own tortillas the traditional way, using a tortilla press (cast iron) and following our flour tortilla recipe.

 Next, heat up a tablespoon of olive oil in a frying pan or skillet and add your chopped onion and garlic.
 Mix in the cayenne pepper (you can increase or decrease the amount depending on how spicy you would like your vegan quesadillas to be) along with the cumin and continue to cook the mixed ingredients until such a point as the onions are soft and translucent.